arangodb/oskar/README.md

 `jenkins/helper/test_launch_controller.py` is used to control multiple test executions.

 ### Its dependencies over stock python3 are:
- - psutil to controll subprocesses
+ - psutil to control subprocesses
  - py7zr (optional) to build 7z reports instead of tar.bz2

 ### Its reading these environment variables: